World-class cruise ship: Design and specifications

 In May 2017, at the delivery ceremony of held at the STX France shipyard in Saint-Nazaire, France, MSC Cruises released new details and renderings of the class of ships.
 In the announcement, MSC revealed that each of the four ships it had ordered would hold a guest capacity of 6,850 passengers across 2,760 passenger cabins, more than any cruise ship.
 Each ship would measure 330 m long and 47 m wide and integrate a "Y"-shape hull design for expansive views and a "G"-shape bow design for fuel efficiency and stability.
 Initial features announced included square cabins, a glass pool lounge, and sections designed specifically for families.
 The aft of the ships would also be open, with the lower promenade deck flanked by balcony cabin towers.
 MSC World Europa eventually had a gross tonnage of 215,863.

-As all ships are designed to be powered by LNG, this reportedly allows them to sail with a 99% decrease in sulfur dioxide emissions, an 85% decrease in nitric oxide emissions, and a 20% decrease in carbon dioxide emissions, when compared with non-LNG-powered ships.
+As all ships are designed to be powered by LNG, this reportedly could achieve a 99% decrease in sulfur dioxide emissions, an 85% decrease in nitric oxide emissions, and a 20% decrease in carbon dioxide emissions, when compared with non-LNG-powered ships.
 MSC World Europa is also the world's first ship to implement an LNG-powered fuel cell.
 The 50-kilowatt fuel cell demonstrator aboard the ship incorporates solid oxide fuel cell (SOFC) technology and uses LNG to produce onboard electricity and heat, reportedly further reducing greenhouse gas emissions by 30% compared with conventional LNG engines.